SeddonShen/Django_StudentMS/README.md

 ## Todolist

 - add Boostrap UI lib and make compare with simple HTML.
+OK
-- change sqlite to mysql
+- change sqlite to mysql OK
-- JSON add for GET and POST
+- JSON add for GET and POST OK
-- rebuilt it and learn more
+- rebuilt it and learn more OK
 - make a PPT

 ## Mysql Can use to test